the-crypt-keeper/fragment-frog/README.md

 - 'x': Cuts the selected fragment, placing it at the end of the Clipboard
 - 'v': Pastes the top element from the clipboard
 - Tab: Generate new suggestions
-- 1, 2, 3, 4: Insert the corresponding suggestion (1st, 2nd, 3rd, or 4th) after the selected fragment
+- 1-8: Insert the corresponding suggestion after the selected fragment
-- Ctrl + 1, 2, 3, 4: Insert the corresponding suggestion without automatically generating new suggestions
+- Ctrl + 1-8: Insert the corresponding suggestion without automatically generating new suggestions

 ### Edit/Insert Mode
 - Ctrl+Enter: Insert a newline